-Workshop proposals are due by 3 PM Eastern on Friday, January 3, 2020.
+Y&A Conference proposals are due by 5 PM Eastern on Friday, January 31, 2020

 Workshop speakers who are selected will be responsible for securing their own travel and hotel arrangements at their own expense.
 Honoraria or speaker fees are not available.
 This policy has allowed the NDSC to keep registration fees affordable and make the convention accessible to all.

 See below for additional tips and suggestions, as well as the links to submission forms.

 Tips for Getting Your Proposal Noticed

 General Convention workshop sessions are 90 minutes in length, including time for Q&A. When drafting your proposal, you should consider the following criteria: